top of page

 • Inaugural USHJA Horsemanship Quiz Challenge Finals Participant, Zone 10 Team member and Silver Medal Winner

-• 2013, 2014, 2015, and 2016 Winner, USHJA 30-Day Horsemanship Stable Challenge for Zone 10 (the only trainer in the country to win all four years)
+• 2013, 2014, 2015, and 2016 Winner, USHJA 30-Day Horsemanship Stable Challenge for Zone 10 (the only trainer in the country to win all four years up to that point)

 Susan Evans, Trainer